CIDgravity/cidg-docs/content/en/storage-providers/manage/pricing-models/index.md

 toc: true
 ---

-## Manage existing pricing models
+## Manage existing models

-To access the pricing section, you can navigate through the sidebar by selecting `Storage` and then proceeding to `Pricing`.
+To access the pricing section, you can navigate through the sidebar by selecting `Storage` and then `Pricing`.

 ![Manage pricing models using the pricing models management page](models-list.png)